VictorVigara/UR10_mbzirc/README.md

 ## TODO:
 - Smth wrong with the make (due to camera...)...
-Camera (relsense2) is deleted and outcommented
+Camera (relsense2) is deleted and outcommented...
+Maybe not?
+Worked for robotics_group

 ## UR10 workspace